-Once a user has captured their vehicle year model (e.g. 2015), NIC is then able to populate a list of vehicle makes and descriptions that were manufactured for that year.
-This information is retrieved via the Nedbank Insurance API and is maintained regularly to keep an up to date vehicle database.
-The user is easily able to easily from a list making use of a custom web view which is rendered on top of the chat window (as seen in figure 2).
+Once a user has captured their vehicle year model, NIC is able to populate a list of vehicle makes and descriptions that were manufactured for that year.
+This information is retrieved via the Nedbank Insurance API and is maintained regularly to keep an up-to-date vehicle database.
+The user can then choose a vehicle description from the drop-down list (see below).

-When the user is capturing the location of where the vehicle is stored at night, or simply entering their home address for a Building Insurance quote, a custom lookup webview is offered to ensure valid and accurate suburb information before submitting the quote request to the Nedbank API.
-The webview is able to calculate a partial match on the suburb - for example “Pine” will provide similar matches to the required suburb “Pinelands”.
-NIC will then look up the correlating postal code for the suburb the user is trying to enter – figure 3.
+When the user is capturing where the vehicle is stored at night, or simply entering their home address for a building insurance quote, a custom lookup webview is offered to ensure valid and accurate suburb information before submitting the quote request to the Nedbank API.

 Funeral Quote Features

-The funeral quote allows you to select a variety of cover options depending on your requirements.
-NIC supports quotes for multiple spouses, multiple dependants and extra funeral package options such as the Family Supporter Benefit and Premium Waiver.
+The funeral quote allows clients to select a variety of cover options depending on their requirements.
+NIC supports quotes for multiple spouses, multiple dependants and extra funeral package options such as the Family Supporter Benefit and the Premium Waiver.

 The following dependant types are supported: